Skip to content

 Solid Oak

-Solid oak means that the tabletop, legs, and other components consist of solid, full oak wood — through and through.
+Solid oak means that the tabletop, legs, and other components are made of solid, full oak wood — through and through.
 Every millimeter of a 4 cm thick solid oak top is oak wood.
-The grain you see on top extends to the bottom.
-If you want to sand and re-oil the table in ten years, there's enough material.
-If there's a scratch, it disappears with sanding.
+The grain you see on the top extends to the bottom.
+If you want to sand and re-oil the table in ten years, there will be plenty of material.
+If there's a scratch, it will disappear with sanding.
 Solid oak lasts for generations — a well-maintained solid oak dining table can be 50, 100 years old without losing its quality.

 Veneer

-An oak veneer table has a core of MDF (medium-density fiberboard), particle board, or plywood, covered with a thin layer of oak wood (usually 0.5–2 mm thick).
+An oak veneer table has a core of MDF (medium-density fiberboard), chipboard, or plywood, covered with a thin layer of oak wood (typically 0.5–2 mm thick).
 The top layer looks the same as solid oak, but the table is fundamentally different:

-- Veneer can only be sanded once or twice before the oak layer is gone — after that, the table is irreparable.
+• Veneer can only be sanded once or twice before the oak layer is gone — after that, the table is beyond repair.

-- Veneer is more sensitive to moisture: prolonged contact can cause it to peel or bubble.
+• Veneer is more sensitive to moisture: with prolonged contact, it can peel or bubble.

-- The sides of a veneer top are visibly not solid — a different type of wood or ABS edge is applied, revealing the difference.
+• The sides of a veneer top are visibly not solid — a different type of wood or an ABS edge is applied, revealing the difference.

 Veneer is not inherently bad — for cabinets and shelves, veneer can be perfectly fine.
 But for a dining table that is used intensively daily, lasts for decades, and represents an investment, solid oak is the only real choice.